apache/nuttx/configs/sama5d3x-ek/README.txt

    appear to work with Windows.
 Reformatting on Windows can resolve this.
    NOTE:  This is not a SAMA5Dx issue.

+   UPDATE: Two important bugs were recently fixed in the NuttX FAT formatting function (mkfatfs).
+It is likely that these fixes will eliminate this issue, but that has not yet been verified.

 6) CAN testing has not yet been performed due to issues with cabling.
 I just do not have a good test bed (or sufficient CAN knowledge) for good CAN testing.